biopython/biopython.github.io/wiki/Remove_PDB_disordered_atoms.md

 there are only two alternative positions labelled 'A' and 'B'.
 The key is to save a PDB with the optional "select" argument.
 This argument needs to return a True value for the atoms that have to be saved.
-In the following examples we save all not-disordered atoms and the 'A' positions of the disordered ones.
+In the following example we save all not-disordered atoms and the 'A' positions of the disordered ones.

 ``` python
 from Bio.PDB import *